realtechsupport/c-plus-r/README.md

 Other Speech to Text engines are available, but not yet integrated into C+R. The key barrier at this point are adequate and high quality language corpora in less popular languages.
 Big issue.

+<br><br>
 Launch C+R

 Activate the virtual environment:	source ./env/bin/activate Start C+R:      			python3 main.py chrome no-debug

 To run in debug mode replace’ no-debug’ with ‘debug’.
 Firefox is also supported, but less stable.
 The terminal window will display comments.
-You should see the launch screen in a browser window:
+You should see the launch screen in a browser window.
-Catch & Release

 crtl +  /  ctrl – 	increase / decrease zoom factor.